Islanders beat Devils 3-2 in SO for 9th straight win

 NEWARK, N.J.
+(AP) — The New York Islanders are so hot they are even winning games they seemingly lost in overtime.
+In contrast, the struggling New Jersey Devils can’t catch a break.

-(AP) — Anthony Beauvillier and Oliver Wahlstrom scored on the Islanders’ final two shootout attempts and New York won its ninth straight game, beating the New Jersey Devils 3-2 on Sunday.
+Anthony Beauvillier and Oliver Wahlstrom scored on the Islanders’ final two shootout attempts and New York won its ninth straight game, beating the New Jersey Devils 3-2 on Sunday.

 The Devils thought they had won the game 27 seconds into overtime on a goal by P.K.
 Subban, but a lengthy review showed Jesper Bratt was offside.

-Beauvillier beat Scott Wedgewood on the Islanders’ third attempt to extend the shootout and Wahlstrom extended New Jersey’s winless run at home to 0-10-1.
+New York extended its point streak to 11-0-1 and now leads the NHL with 42 points.

+“I thought a really huge goal by Beauvillier when the pressure is on you,” Islanders coach Barry Trotz said.
+“If you don’t score, game over, you get that goal and keep yourself alive and then obviously Wahlstrom getting the winner.
+Not the prettiest, it was drawn out … the longest 60 minute game we’ve had in a while, that’s for sure.”

-Kieffer Bellows and Brock Nelson scored in the first period for the Islanders, who pushed their point streak to 11-0-1.
+Nelson and Kieffer Bellows scored in the first period for the Islanders,.
 Rookie Ilya Sorokin made 29 saves, allowing only Nikita Gusev to score in the shootout.

+New Jersey coach Lindy Ruff said it was tough game for his players.
+They had a third-period goal taken away because of an iffy interference call on a faceoff and then had the OT goal waved off.

+“So, yeah, it’s got a different feel to it for sure,” Ruff said of the loss.
+“And, you know, there’s ways that we could have been better, but there’s still a lot where I feel the pain the players are going through.”

-Janne Kuokkanen and Yegor Sharangovich scored for New Jersey, while Wedgewood made 32 saves, including an in-close stop on Casey Cizikas in overtime.
+Janne Kuokkanen and Yegor Sharangovich scored for New Jersey, while Wedgewood made 32 saves.

+Devils center Pavel Zacha, who missed the Devils’ final shootout attempt opening the door for Wahlstrom, said the feeling in the locker room was not great.

+“We had some good looks and four on three in overtime and the offside in overtime,’ he said. ”You want to win games like that.”

 Sharangovich tied the score 2-all with less than four minutes left in the second period on a shot from between the circles following an Islanders turnovers.